 According to police, the casino operated during the recent state of emergency in effect due to the coronavirus pandemic.

-The casino operated on a members-only basis.
+The casino maintained a members-only policy.
 The front door included a shutter, which was usually closed.
 If a customer wanted to play, they called in advance and were allowed to enter.

 Since opening about a year and a half ago, the establishment has collected about 10 million yen in earnings each month.